pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 Installing virtualenv
 ---------------------

+..
+Note:: If you are using Python 3.3 or newer, the :mod:`venv` module is
+    the preferred way to create and manage virtual environments. venv is included in the Python standard library and requires no additional installation.
+    If you are using venv, you may skip this section.

 :ref:`virtualenv` is used to manage Python packages for different projects.
 Using virtualenv allows you to avoid installing Python packages globally which could break system tools or other projects.
 You can install virtualenv